krsk29/ML-pipeline-Co2/README.md

 - **Authentication Method**: Utilize `scram-sha-256` for security.
 - **Configuration File Location**: `/etc/postgresql/<version>/main/pg_hba.conf`.
 - **Service Restart**: Execute `sudo service postgresql restart` after modifications.

+### Configure Postgres Drivers
+- **Create a drivers folder in the root directory**: place the postgresql driver .jar in the folder.
+Download it from the website.
+You will need this driver to post data to your local db.
+It is used in `data_merging.py`

 ### Data Import Script
 - **Shell Script**: `run_sql.sh` for importing CSV data.